© Copyright ResourcefulManager

 Otherwise, the employee might wonder, “Does she peer over my shoulder looking for me to make a mistake all the time?!”

-3) Come Up for Air
+3. Come Up for Air

-If you’re explaining something – especially if you feel yourself running-on – stop and ask, “Do you have any comments or questions?” or something similar.
+If you’re explaining something – especially if you feel yourself running on – stop and ask, “Do you have any comments or questions?” or something similar.

-Don’t just talk at your employee.
+Don’t just talk at your employees.
+Talk with your employees.

 Trying to drill too much information at once can overwhelm them, which is counterproductive.
 Even a small pause helps keep the person from becoming confused or disinterested – or both.

-4) Use Teaching Stories – But Make Them Brief
+4. Use Teaching Stories – but Make Them Brief

-Try to intersperse teaching examples with questions, such as, “Can you relate to that?”, or “Have you had that kind of an experience?”
+Try to intersperse teaching examples with questions, such as, “Can you relate to that?” or “Have you had that kind of an experience?”

 This helps the other person stay engaged, and it helps them connect the dots between your story and their situation.

-5) Don’t Wallow in Your Own Brilliance
+5. Don’t Bask in Your Brilliance

+As with keeping teaching stories brief, also remember to keep them relevant.
 Before diving into a coaching story, be clear about why you’re doing it.

 Ask yourself, “Am I telling this for MY sake or for theirs?”

-But too many managers get caught up in the moment, relaying information that’s irrelevant to the employee or the task at hand.
+But many managers get caught up in the moment, relaying information that’s irrelevant to the employee or the task at hand.
+Stick to lessons that truly help the employee master a new task rather than tangents that waste their time.

 Focusing solely on their improvement rather than your own ego makes you a better coach – and brings employees along better, as well.